RibirX/Ribir/docs/custom_widget_declare_in_macro.md

 # Custom widget declare in macro.

-Any widget implement `Declare` trait can be declared in `widget!`.
-And Ribir provide a derive macro make implement `Declare` trait super easy.
+You can declare any widget in `widget!` that implements the `Declare` trait.
+And Ribir provides a derive macro that makes implementing the `Declare` trait super easy.

-> Tips
+> Some tips
 >
-> Almost all widget provide by `Ribir` implement `Declare` across derive it.
-If we have no special reason，we shouldn't implement by self, just derive it directly.
-To implement by self, see the [derive macro document](declare_derive) to know how it work.
+> Almost all widgets provided by `Ribir` implement `Declare` via derive.
+We shouldn't implement it ourselves unless we have a special reason.
+You can derive it directly.
+If you want to implement it yourself, read the [derive macro document](declare_derive) to see how it works.

-In this chapter, we'll learn how to use the meta of `#[declare(...)]` attribute on the field.
-And it help us improve the declaration user experience about our widget.
+In this chapter, we'll learn how to use the meta of the `#[declare(...)]` attribute on the field.
+And it will help us improve the declaration user experience on our widget.

-Let's build a hero card widget which contain name, email and telephone.
-And the name is required, email and telephone are optional.
+Let's create a hero card widget.
+It contains a name, email, and phone.
+And the name is required, email and phone are optional.

  ```rust
 #[derive(Declare)]